SenteonLLC/senteonllc.github.io/version/latest/UsersAndPermissions.md

 # Modifying Users

-## Changing Password For Current User
+## Changing Password for Current User
 You can change the password for your current user no matter what role they are assigned.

 **Steps**